wp-plugins/dukagate/readme.txt

 8. Sample product with a widget product

 == Changelog ==

+= 3.5.2.1 =
+Ajax javascript for product was missing

+= 3.5.2 =
+* Accidentally removed price.
+Added it back
+* Added shortcode for product page [dg_display_product]

+= 3.5.1 =
+Fixed issue of product images not loading sometimes

 = 3.5 =
 * Fixed issue where shipping price was not being carried to the payment gateway